clarmso/clarmso.github.io/_posts/2025/2025-09-15-software-laptop.md

 I'm also a Vi user. ;-)

-## AI: ChatGPT and GitHub Copilot

-[ChatGPT](https://chatgpt.com/) helps with research, organizing information, and brainstorming.
-I always provide detailed context and ask it to be critical rather than just agreeable.

-[GitHub Copilot](https://github.com/features/copilot) gives AI context about my code and helps with syntax research and debugging.
-It also provides access to multiple AI vendors (Claude, Gemini, ChatGPT) in one place.

 ## Package Management: pyenv, venv, nvm

 Different projects need different compiler versions and dependencies that may conflict.
 Quick switching between environments is essential.